jorgecarleitao/public-contracts/README.md

 `python -m tools.example`

+you should see two numbers.

-If something went wrong, please drop by our [mailing-list](https://groups.google.com/forum/#!forum/public-contracts) so we can help you, or report an [issue](https://github.com/jorgecarleitao/public-contracts/issues) so we can improve these instructions.
+If something went wrong, please report an [issue](https://github.com/jorgecarleitao/public-contracts/issues) so we can improve these instructions.